patchu/obj-array-table/README.md

 # obj-array-table

 I wrote this to use in my personal projects.
+As such, the documentation is a bit sparse.
+Look at `test.coffee` for usage examples.

-It prints out an array of objects in table format.
+`format` prints out an array of objects in table format.
 It turns this...

 ````javascript
   obj = [